-Since we’ve been using mostly whites, grays, camels and pops of black in each space I asked my Mom how she wanted the dining room table dressed and she immediately responded, “Lots of white and a bit of lavender.”
+We’ve been using mostly whites, grays, camels and pops of black in each space at Loblolly.
+I asked my Mom how she wanted the dining room table dressed and she immediately responded, “Lots of white and a bit of lavender.”

-We were so excited to find this French linen table runner about a year ago because it helped to set the tone for the entire house.
+My Mom and I were so excited to find this French linen table runner because it helped to set the tone for the entire house.

 We created the chalkboard from a $5 broken mirror and most of the time we use it as a menu board.